AL-Fom/university-notes/DG1MDS/Week 6 Matrices.md

 | 8   | 9   | 0   |
 to find 0 you would go to m$_4$$_,$$_3$

+## Transposition
-in transposition of a vector rows become columns, columns become rows so that
+of a vector rows become columns, columns become rows so that
 M